naellakhani/ai-voice-assistant/README.md

    GOOGLE_APPLICATION_CREDENTIALS_SPEECH=/app/credentials/[your-speech-credentials-file].json
    GOOGLE_APPLICATION_CREDENTIALS_TEXT=/app/credentials/[your-text-credentials-file].json
    ```
-> **Note**: You can use the same JSON file for both speech and text services, or create separate service accounts for each.

 ### Step 3: Configure Twilio Credentials

 Get your Twilio credentials from the [Twilio Console](https://console.twilio.com/) and add them to your `.env.docker` file: